+These are the things that I need more of in my life right now (and what I always want!).
+Ask yourself this question too.
 You might love meeting new people!
 Or maybe home decor lights your soul on fire!

 Writing down the things that fill you with dread shows you exactly what you need less of in your life.
 Once again, I’m not talking about minor inconveniences like a long line at the drive through at Starbucks.
 I’m talking, real, pit-of-your soul misery.

 When confronted with the things that fill me with misery and push me toward depression, I think of last year with:

 - dropping my boys off at daycare and hearing their cries